Qi (standard): Features and specifications

-The WPC published the Qi low-power specification in August 2009.
+The Wireless Power Consortium (WPC) published the Qi low-power specification in August 2009.
 The Qi specification can be downloaded freely after registration.
 Under the Qi specification, "low power" inductive transfers deliver power below 5 W using inductive coupling between two planar coils.
 These coils are typically 5 mm apart but can be up to 40 mm and possibly further apart.
-The Qi low-power specification has been renamed to the Qi Baseline Power Profile (BPP).
+The Qi low-power specification has been renamed to the Qi Baseline Power Profile.

 Regulation of the output voltage is provided by a digital control loop where the power receiver communicates with the power transmitter and requests more or less power.
 Communication is unidirectional from the power receiver to the power transmitter via backscatter modulation.
 In backscatter modulation, the power-receiver coil is loaded, changing the current draw at the power transmitter.
 These current changes are monitored and demodulated into the information required for the two devices to work together.

-In 2011, the Wireless Power Consortium began to extend the Qi specification to medium power.
+In 2011, the WPC began to extend the Qi specification to medium power.
 As of 2019, the Medium Power standard currently delivers 30 to 65 W. It is expected to eventually support up to 200 W (typically used for portable power tools, robotic vacuum cleaners, drones and e-bikes).

 In 2015, the WPC also demonstrated a high-power specification, called "Ki", that will deliver up to 1 kW, allowing the powering of kitchen appliances among other high-power utilities.

-In 2015, WPC introduced the Qi Extended Power Profile (EPP) specification which supports up to 15 W. EPP is also typically used to charge mobile devices like BPP.
-Phone companies that support EPP include LG, Sony, Xiaomi, and Sharp.
+In 2015, WPC introduced the Qi Extended Power Profile specification, which supports charging phones at up to 15 W. Phone companies that support this include LG, Sony, Xiaomi, and Sharp.

 In 2024, WPC upgraded Ki to support 2.2 kW wireless power delivery.

-WPC introduced Proprietary Power Delivery Extension (PPDE) to allow phone OEMs to deliver higher than Baseline Power Profile's 5 W or the Extended Power Profile's 15 W. Currently, only Samsung has published their compliance test.
+WPC introduced Proprietary Power Delivery Extension to allow phone OEMs to deliver higher than Baseline Power Profile's 5 W or the Extended Power Profile's 15 W. Currently, only Samsung has published their compliance test.
 Other phone companies that use proprietary standards for fast wireless charging include Apple, Huawei and Google.

 With Qi version 2.0, WPC introduced Magnetic Power Profile (MPP), an optional part of the specification based on Apple's MagSafe for iPhone.
-MPP enables magnetic attachment and alignment with a ring of permanent magnets around the charging coil and is backwards compatible with MagSafe devices.
-Devices which implement MPP use a new logo and branding, Qi2 in a circle, to distinguish them from Qi devices that do not support MPP (even if they otherwise support Qi v2.0 or later).
+This enables magnetic attachment and alignment with a ring of permanent magnets around the charging coil and is backwards compatible with MagSafe devices.
+Devices that implement MPP use a new logo and branding, Qi2 in a circle, to distinguish them from Qi devices that do not support MPP (even if they otherwise support Qi v2.0 or later).
 The "Qi2 in a circle" logo has previously been sporadically used for Qi2 without MPP, this usage is officially disapproved for new products.
 Previously Qi(1) products are to be labeled as Qi2, as use of the Qi(1) logo has been discontinued.